+We always love finding new activities to do with the children – especially a great rainy day activity.
 Last weekend we were invited to KidZania, a totally new play concept for children situated in the heart of Westfield Shopping Centre in Shepherds Bush.
 We had never been to Westfield before and so this in itself was an experience for us – it’s bigger than anything I have ever seen before – bigger than any shopping centre I have been to.
 It was HUGE!

 We found KidZania in a corner of the top floor of the shopping centre, easily noticeable from the aeroplane marking the entrance.
 From that point on the experience of checking into KidZania is like being at an airport with online tickets exchanged for boarding cards.
 At check in we were all given wrist bands to wear that zap children in and out of activities and let us know where they are at all times – although under eights need to be accompanied.